guillemborrell/gtable/README.rst

 ======

 Gtable is a container for tabular or tabular-like data designed with speed in mind.
-It is heavily based on `pandas <http://pandas.pydata.org>`_, and it relies on many of its capabilities.
 It tries to improve one some aspects of using pandas data types Series and DataFrame as containers for simple
 computations:

-* It tries to reduce the overhead for column access, creation, and concatenation.
+* It Reduces the overhead for column access, creation, and concatenation.

 * It supports sparse data with bitmap indexing.